unselving/poetrysgbot/README.md

 ## Why PoetrySGBot?

 I'm a big fan of literary bots like @VitaVirginiaBot and @carsonbot that inject a bit of poetry and magic into the endless doomscrolling.
 Inspired by them, I wanted to make a bot that showcased Singaporean poets (I am Singaporean).
 I started out with a different bot that just tweeted one poet.
-Now, with support from the fine folks at poetry.sg and SingLitStation, this bot runs off a spreadsheet of quotes from 70+ poets.
+Now, with support from the fine folks at www.poetry.sg and SingLitStation, this bot runs off a spreadsheet of quotes from 70+ poets.

 ## How PoetrySGBot?